SEC505: Securing Windows with the Critical Security Controls

 RADIUS for Wireless and Ethernet

 What are the best practices for hardening servers, especially servers exposed to the Internet?
 How can we remotely manage our servers in a secure way, especially our virtualized servers hosted by third-party cloud providers?
-If I have Internet-exposed servers, how can I more safely make them Active Directory domain members?
-If I have service accounts or scheduled jobs running as Domain Admin, what are the risks and what can I do about it?
-Today's course is all about server hardening.
+If you have Internet-exposed servers, how can you more safely make them Active Directory domain members?
+If you have service accounts or scheduled jobs running as Domain Admin, what are the risks and what can you do about it?
+This section of the course is all about server hardening.

 Windows Server 2012 introduced a major new security enhancement called Dynamic Access Control (DAC).
 If you have millions of files spread across multiple servers, how can you manage access to and auditing of these ever-changing files?
 How can we avoid relying on NTFS permissions and NTFS auditing alone?

-DAC allows you to mark files as "Trade Secret", "PII", or as any other classification tag you invent, then apply restrictions and auditing based on these hidden file tags.
-But it's not done with AD group memberships and NTFS alone.
-DAC is not an NTFS management system, there's much more to it.
+DAC allows you to label files with such classifications as "Top Secret" or "PII," then apply restrictions and auditing based on these hidden file tags.
+But it is not done with AD group memberships and NTFS alone.
+DAC is not an NTFS management system, there is much more to it.
 With your own custom user and computer attributes defined in Active Directory, you can implement a Data Loss Prevention (DLP) solution based on "claims" associated with your users and their various devices.
 You can also perform auditing this way to help comply with regulations in your industry.

-Dynamic Access Control works best with Server 2012 and Windows 8, but Windows 8 is not required.
+DAC works best with Server 2012 and Windows 8, but Windows 8 is not required.
 Even Windows XP clients can benefit.
-DAC can also be extended to other platforms such as SharePoint, Rights Management Services (RMS) and Exchange, it's not just for file servers.
-DAC is not a single tool or service, it's a new access control system with ties into the kernel -- fun stuff!
+DAC is not just for file servers, it can also be extended to other platforms such as SharePoint, Rights Management Services (RMS), and Exchange.
+Finally, DAC is not a single tool or service, it is a new access control system with ties into the kernel.

 CPE/CMU Credits: 6